Frankzhac/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM which refers to Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.

 2. What is an event?
+An event is an action sent to notify code of interesting things that have taken place.
+Some examples include "click", "keydown", "scroll", "wheel", etc.

 3. What is an event listener?
+an event listener is an object which receives a notification (an object that implements the Event interface) when an event of the specified type occurs.

 4. Why would we convert a NodeList into an Array?
+We would convert a NodeList into an Array if we wanted to use a method that the NodeList didn't have.

 5. What is a component?
+ A component is an independent part of an application used for one purpose. it is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up